Quick overview

 Where and how to file an insolvency petition

 The filing of an insolvency petition has precise rules that must be followed, otherwise the whole process can become unnecessarily complicated.
 The petition is always filed with the regional court that has jurisdiction over your place of residence.
 For example, if you live in Brno, you should apply to the Regional Court in Brno, if you live in Ostrava, you should apply to the Regional Court there, and so on.
-The correct choice of court is important because if you send the application elsewhere, the court will not be able to hear it and the case will be unnecessarily delayed.
+The correct choice of court is important because if you send the petition elsewhere, the court will not be able to hear it and the case will be unnecessarily delayed.

-The filing itself can be done in several ways.
-The most traditional way is to serve the petition in person at the registry of the relevant court.
-In this case, you can be sure that the document has actually been received and you can have it acknowledged.
-Another option is to send the application by post as a registered letter – here too it is a good idea to have a certificate of posting so that you can prove when and where you filed the application.
+Another option is to send the application by post as a registered letter – here too it is a good idea to have a proof of posting so that you can prove when and where you filed the application.
 A modern and convenient option is to use a data mailbox, which is fully accepted in insolvency proceedings.
 Electronic filing has the advantage of speed and reliability of delivery; the court receives the petition almost immediately.

 It costs you nothing to file the petition with the court.